HSFGR Breed Standard

 Rib structure also affects the topline.
 The ribs attach at the spine, so goats with flat, tight, narrow ribs often lack true body capacity and can appear weak through the back.
 Inadequate rib shape can compromise the look and strength of the topline and overall balance.

-In short: We value a Heritage Silky with a well rounded barrel and good spring of rib.
+In short: We value a Silky with a well rounded barrel and good spring of rib.
 Built to last, built to function, and built for soundness.

 Muscling & Type Balance

-Heritage Silkies should show:
+Silkies should show:

 Definite to moderate muscle in the rump and thigh, reflecting their Myotonic roots